Pak Poppy Free Country Despite Increased Poppy Production In Afghanistan: Shehryar Afridi - UrduPoint

 President of Pakistan Dr Arif Alvi was also presented on the occasion where he termed drugs as a major issue in the country where its trafficking was indispensable to be controlled.
 He also urged the parents to be watchful of their children and should notice the health situation and eating habits of their kids to ascertain any suspicious activity.
 "It not only spoils individuals rather entire family suffers," he added.

-Suhail Ahmed Al Zarooni, famous Emirati philanthropist and Guinness World Record Holder also handed over 110 beds to ANF model rehabilitation centers to be set in Rawalpindi, Peshawar and Quetta.
+Suhail Ahmed Al Zarooni, famous Emirati philanthropist and Guinness World Record Holder also handed over 110 beds to ANF model rehabilitation centers to be set in Rawalpindi, Sindh and Balochistan.

 Director General ANF Maj Gen Muhammad Arif Malik said that ANF had achieved many milestones with the help of other LEAs including reduction in major portion of poppy from the country.
 It was the leading agency with small size whereas it had restricted poppy supply from Afghanistan where 87 per cent increase in its cultivation had been recorded in the recent years.